-Quizzes: There will be 6 quizzes over the course of the term.
-They will be worth 25% of your total grade.
-The quizzes will consist of 30 multiple-choice questions and you will be allowed 30 minutes to take them.
+Canvas Quizzes: There will be 6 canvas quizzes over the course of the term (2 for each main section).
+They will be worth 20% of your total grade.
+The quizzes will consist of 30 multiple-choice questions and you will be allowed 30 minutes to take the quiz.
 To allow for instances in which you are unable to take the quiz, I will only include your 5 highest scores in the determination of your final grade.
-If you take all 6 quizzes, you will be allowed to drop your lowest quiz score.
-Quizzes will be taken on-line at the Moodle site for this course.
+If you take all 6 quizzes, you will be allowed to drop your 1 lowest quiz scores.
+Quizzes will be taken on-line at the Canvas site for this course.
 You will usually have 2-3 days to take each quiz and may do so from any computer both on and off campus, which should eliminate timing problems and the possibility of missing a quiz.
-See the Email Policy instructions on what to do if you experience computer issues while taking or submitting a Moodle quiz.
+If something happens to your connection or computer during the quiz, please notify me immediately via e-mail and I will reset the quiz (as soon as I can) and you may start over.
+You will receive your score on the quiz immediately after you submit it.
+Feedback on wrong answers will not be made available until after the deadline of the quiz has passed.

-Exams: There will be 3 regular exams worth over the course of the term.
+Exams: There will be 3 regular exams worth over the course of the term, one for each main section of the course.
 Each exam will be comprehensive on the information we have covered to the date of each exam (see course outline for details) and they will consist of multiple-choice, matching, identification, short-answer and essay questions.
-In addition, each exam will vary according to weight: Exam 1 will be worth 10%, Exam 2 will be worth 15% and Exam 3 will be worth 20% towards your final grade (this means that the 3 exams are worth 60% of your total grade).
-All regular exams will be taken in class during class time on the date indicated in the course outline.
+In addition, each exam will vary according to weight: Exam 1 will be worth 10%, Exam 2 will be worth 15% and Exam 3 will be worth 20% towards your final grade (this means that the 3 exams are worth 45% of your total grade).
+All exams will be divided into two parts: Part I will be taken in class during the date indicated and will consist of essay and short answer questions.
+Part II will consist of multiple-choice, matching and identification type questions and be taken at the Canvas site for this course.
+You will have approximately 48 hours to complete part II of the exam.
 To allow for instances in which you are unable to take a regular exam during the allotted time, the final exam will be used as a makeup exam (see below).
+Time will vary depending on length of the exam.

-Final Exam: There will be one optional comprehensive final exam following the same format as the regular exams and given during final exams week (see course outline and/or final exam schedule on the LBCC website).
+Final Exam: There will be one optional comprehensive makeup final exam following the same format as the regular exams and given during the scheduled final exam time for this course (see course outline).
+Students who choose to take the final exam will take both sections ON CANVAS during finals week (see course outline).
 If you miss a regular exam due to illness or unforeseen circumstance, the final exam will replace the missing score.
 If you have taken all the regular exams, the final exam can be used to replace a low exam score OR you can opt out of the final exam if you have taken all three regular exams and are happy with your grade.